 Children in care benefit directly from the UCCB.
 Provincial policy requires that an amount equivalent to UCCB payments be deposited in a Registered Education Savings Plan (RESP) in each eligible child's name.
-The child must have been in care for six months and be either a Crown ward, a Society ward, or in formal customary care.13 Having an RESP triggers additional federal contributions from the Canada Learning Bond and RESP deposits attract the matching Canada Education Savings Grant.
+As of April 1, 2012, the child must have been in care for 12 months17 and be either a Crown ward, a Society ward, or in formal customary care.18 Having an RESP triggers additional federal contributions from the Canada Learning Bond and RESP deposits attract the matching Canada Education Savings Grant.